This review is conducted under subsection 35AA(4) of the Australian Citizenship Act 2007 (the Citizenship Act).

 the destruction of churches and religious items in captured cities, with threats to kill Christians unless they paid fees.

 Does the organisation advocate the doing of a terrorist act?

 The supporting statement identifies several media statements issued by Jabhat al-Nusra, and its identified members, that advocate the doing of terrorist acts.

 Is the organisation opposed to Australia, or to Australia’s interests, values, democratic beliefs, rights or liberties?

-Australians who fight for or are in the service of Islamic State will be expected to engage in acts of violence, in support of Islamic State objectives, or to actively encourage the radicalisation of Australian citizens in an effort to increase recruitment or orchestrate terrorist attacks domestically; conduct which is incompatible with the shared values of the Australian community.
+Australians who fight for or are in the service of Jabhat al-Nusra will be expected to engage in acts of violence, in support of Jabhat al-Nusra objectives.
+They will also actively encourage the radicalisation of Australian citizens in an effort to increase recruitment or orchestrate terrorist attacks domestically; conduct which is incompatible with the shared values of the Australian community.

-As noted above, Islamic State has been listed (under its various names) as a terrorist organisation under the Criminal Code since 2005.
-The Committee has considered the listing and re-listing of the organisation on each occasion and supported the Government’s assessment of Islamic State’s involvement in and advocacy of terrorist acts.
-In addition, the Committee has requested further information from the Department of Immigration and Border Protection on the implementation of citizenship revocation powers, and will report on this in its annual report.
+As noted above, Jabhat al-Nusra has been listed as a terrorist organisation under the Criminal Code since 2013.
+The Committee has considered the listing and re-listing of the organisation on two occasions and supported the Government’s assessment of Jabhat al-Nusra’s involvement in and advocacy of terrorist acts.
+The Committee has not received any information in the current review to contradict this assessment.

-Consequently, the Committee finds no reason to disallow the legislative instrument making the self-described ‘Islamic State’ a declared terrorist organisation for the purposes of section 35AA of the Australian Citizenship Act 2007.
+Consequently, the Committee finds no reason to disallow the legislative instrument making Jabhat al-Nusra a declared terrorist organisation for the purposes of section 35AA of the Australian Citizenship Act 2007.